 - Alliance-developed public relations and marketing materials

 - Free webinars to help ASOs strengthen their sales and marketing activities.
-Past topics include stimulating sales in a down economy, evaluating opportunities and risks of subcontracting, and developing a social media plan

 - Staff resources to research business-related topics